Priyanshu6055/yjs-websocket-server/README.md

 # 🧠 Yjs WebSocket Server

 This is a simple WebSocket server built with [Node.js](https://nodejs.org/) and [y-websocket](https://github.com/yjs/y-websocket) to enable **real-time collaborative editing** using the Yjs CRDT framework.
+This is a part of the CodeCoLab project.
+It serves as the basic server for the application.

 ---